Easiest and Best You’ll Ever Make

-This is a wonderful and somewhat unusual way to make Focaccia Bread.
+This is a somewhat unusual way to make Focaccia Bread.
 Take that leap of faith and trust the recipe.
 You will not regret it.
 I have used different toppings and slightly different herbs from the Milk Street Recipe.
 You can make changes, as well, to suit your own tastes and preferences.
 The original recipe is from Bari, Italy.
 Use a serrated knife and a sawing motion to cut the bread without compressing it.
 This bread freezes well.

 A couple of notes: Don’t disturb the bread as it rises.
 Just leave it in a corner somewhere until the rise time is finished.
 When transferring the dough to the baking pan, handle it as little as possible.
 You don’t want those lovely air bubbles to go away.
 Don’t use a glass or ceramic pan.
 The bread won’t brown and crisp up as much.
 Also, this is cooked in a very hot oven and glass may shatter.

 3 2/3 cups bread flour ( I use King Arthur or White Lily)

 1 teaspoon white sugar

 2 cups water at cool room temperature

 Several small peppers (orange, red, or green), seeds removed and cut horizontally to form flowers

 (You can substitute other salad type vegetables to your taste.
 Original recipe uses olives as a topping but I don’t like them so I don’t include them.)